Todd Rundgren: Healing and Tortured Artist Effect

-1981 saw the album-long concept work Healing.
+The year 1981 saw the album-long concept work Healing.
 His music video for the song "Time Heals" was among the first videos aired on MTV, and a video he produced for RCA, accompanied by Gustav Holst's The Planets, was used as a demo for their videodisc players.
-His experience with computer graphics dates back to 1981, when he developed one of the first computer paint programs, dubbed the Utopia Graphics System; it ran on an Apple II with Apple's digitizer tablet.
+Rundgren's experience with computer graphics dates back to 1981, when he developed one of the first computer paint programs, dubbed the Utopia Graphics System; it ran on an Apple II with Apple's digitizer tablet.
 He is also the co-developer of the computer screensaver system Flowfazer.

-Rundgren's Mink Hollow home was burglarized on August 13, 1980.
-He and his girlfriend (who was pregnant at the time) were tied up while the house was ransacked by a group of armed men.
-According to Rundgren's account, the men erroneously assumed that he possessed a large quantity of cocaine.
-Although the family was unharmed, the men stole some valuable items including a custom-made Alembic bass guitar.
+During this period, Rundgren's Mink Hollow home was robbed.
+He and his girlfriend were tied up in the home by the robbers as part of the crime.

 The new wave-tinged The Ever Popular Tortured Artist Effect (1982) included a cover of the Small Faces' hit "Tin Soldier".
 "Bang The Drum All Day", an album single, was a minor chart hit.
 It later became more prominent and was adopted as an unofficial theme by several professional sports franchises, notably the Green Bay Packers.
 Disc Jockey Geno Michellini of KLOS in Los Angeles used "Bang The Drum All Day" as an unofficial kick-off to the weekend on Friday afternoons.
 "Bang The Drum All Day" was also featured in a Carnival Cruise television advertising campaign.
 It is now considered one of Rundgren's most popular songs.
 Tortured Artist marked the end of Rundgren's tenure with Bearsville Records.